R505: the Flying Cloud

 "I rather doubt it," said Captain Everett.
 "According to Miss Sarah, tribes in this part of the world ate only the livers and brains of their victims.
 That would leave most of the bodies intact."

 "Oh," said the airman, wiping his palms to get a better grip on his Enfield.
 Beside him, Lieutenant Iverson swallowed and checked his service revolver.
-Meanwhile, Jenkins, the ship’s signalman, produced a brush and began to see to some imagined imperfection in his captain’s attire.
+Meanwhile, Jenkins, in his role as aide, produced a brush and began to see to some imagined imperfection in his captain's attire.

 "Perhaps," said Everett.
-"The hatch covers are missing, as if someone was in a hurry to loot the cargo, and they might have left these scraps behind.
+"The hatch covers are missing, as if someone was in a hurry to loot the cargo.
+I suppose these might be scraps they left behind.
 Jenkins, what do you make of them?"

 "The dreaded Glass Pirates of the Timor Sea?"